Kineruth/WiFi-Gathering-Analysis-System/README.md

 docs - has all the files wanted for Task 3 of the project. src - has all the java classes and Unit testing.
 Wigle Wifi App - Exports - Examples - has exports files from the Wigle app.
+uml - has a class diagram of the whole program.
+img - has images used as icons in the GUI part of the program.
 ```

 Further look into the classes: